Lantus® SoloSTAR® pen injection for your patients

 Lantus SoloSTAR is a disposable single-patient-use prefilled insulin pen.
 To help ensure an accurate dose each time, patients should follow all steps in the Instruction Leaflet accompanying the pen: otherwise they may not get the correct amount of insulin, which may affect their blood glucose.

-Insulins Valyou Savings Program: Sanofi insulins included in this program are: ADMELOG® (insulin lispro injection) 100 Units/mL, TOUJEO® (insulin glargine injection) 300 Units/mL, LANTUS® (insulin glargine injection) 100 Units/mL and APIDRA® (insulin glulisine injection) 100 Units/mL.
+Insulins Valyou Savings Program: Sanofi insulins included in this program are: ADMELOG® (insulin lispro injection) 100 Units/mL, TOUJEO® SoloStar® (insulin glargine injection) 300 Units/mL, TOUJEO® Max SoloStar® (insulin glargine injection) 300 Units/mL, LANTUS® (insulin glargine injection) 100 Units/mL, INSULIN GLARGINE injection 100 Units/mL (U-100) and APIDRA® (insulin glulisine injection) 100 Units/mL.

-Sanofi Copay Program: This offer is not valid for prescriptions covered by or submitted for reimbursement under Medicare, Medicaid, VA, DOD, TRICARE, or similar federal or state programs including any state pharmaceutical assistance program.
+Sanofi US Copay Program: This offer is not valid for prescriptions covered by or submitted for reimbursement under Medicare, Medicaid, VA, DOD, TRICARE, or similar federal or state programs including any state pharmaceutical assistance program.
 If you have an Affordable Care (Health Care Exchange) plan, you may still be qualified to receive and use this savings card.
-Please note: the Federal Employees Health Benefits (FEHB) Program is not a federal or state government health care program for purposes of the savings program.
+Please note: The Federal Employees Health Benefits (FEHB) Program is not a federal or state government healthcare program for purposes of the savings program.
 Void where prohibited by law.

-LANTUS or Insulin Glargine U-100 (Winthrop): pay as low as $0 up to $99 for a 30-day supply, depending on insurance coverage.
-Maximum savings apply.
-Valid up to 10 packs per fill; Offer valid for one fill per month per 30-day supply.
+- Lantus or Insulin Glargine U-100 (Winthrop): Pay as low as $0 up to $99 for a 30-day supply.
+Amount depends on insurance coverage.
+Valid up to 10 packs per fill; offer valid for 1 fill every thirty days.